Maximum packings in graphs forbidding given rainbow cycles: Introduction

-The \emph{$G$-packing number} of a graph $H$, denoted $\nu_H(G)$, is the maximum number of edge-disjoint copies of $G$ in $H$.
-An interesting problem is to determine the packing number in graphs that forbid some given graphs.
+For two $r$-uniform hypergraphs $G$ and $F$, the \emph{$G$-packing number} of a graph $H$, denoted $\nu_H(G)$, is the maximum number of edge-disjoint copies of $G$ in $H$.
+An interesting problem is to determine the packing number in graphs that forbid some given graph.
 We use $\nu_n(F,G)$ to denote the maximum $F$-packing number among all $n$-vertex $G$-free graphs.
 It is worth noting that $ex_F(n,G)$ and $\nu_n(F,G)$ are deeply related.